svakam/covid-19-location/README.md

 Deployed at: http://www.cv19location.com (being updated)

-This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current information on how COVID-19 is impacting their community in the United States.
+This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current case information on how COVID-19 is impacting their community in the United States.
+Raw case information (total confirmed/deaths/recovered cases) is rendered directly from Johns Hopkins University CSSE .csv files sourced on GitHub.
+Users can browse for a location to see case data visualized in graphs and tables.
+Users may also subscribe to SMS to receive daily updates on new case information for their selected location.

-Upon entering the website, the user will be greeted by a splash page.
-Here, the user will be provided a search box to enter their countries, state, or county.
-The user will then be taken to a results page that renders information from Covid19API regarding the total number of cases of COVID-19 in their countries, total number of cases in their province/state, and total number of cases in their county.

-The number of cases of COVID-19 will contain numbers for confirmed cases, recovered cases, and death cases.

 NOTE: As of 03/25/2020, for JHU CSSE's _county-level_ information for the United States, there is no data available between and including 03/10/2020 and 03/22/2020.
 In addition, there are a number of redundancies in countries names, associated slugs, and state/province names.
 This spreadsheet outlines the issues being addressed (and hopefully corrected for)